Shivakiran1122/Full-Back-End-using-Springboot/README.md

 5.500 nternal Server Error-----------------------------------Error occurred on server and request can not fulfilled.<br/>

 **Client Requirement:**<br/>
-Client wants blogging Application where he/she can write blogs and articles. user can comment on the blogs/articles. we have to build simple Blogging Application:
+Client wants blogging Application where he/she can write blogs and articles.<br/>
+user can comment on the blogs/articles.<br/>
+we have to build simple Blogging Application:<br/>
-1. User should create update, delete and list posts.
+1. User should create update, delete and list posts.<br/>
-2. User should  add, update delete comments on posts.
+2. User should  add, update delete comments on posts.<br/>
-3. Categories the posts according to Categories.
+3. Categories the posts according to Categories.<br/>
-4. New User should able to register on our application
+4. New User should able to register on our application.<br/>
+5. User should able to login to our application.<br/>
+6. Post Include one picture too.<br/>

+**Client Requirement in technical terms:**<br/>
+1.proper Login and Register API.<br/>
+2.Posts API includes Pagination and Sorting.<br/>
+3.Proper User Input Handling.<br/>
+4.Proper exception Handling.<br/>
+5.Role based authentication-role based security with API'S.<br/>
+6.JWT(JSON Web Token) based authentication.<br/>
+7.JWT all rest api's so that consumer can easily understand.<br/>
+8.Deploy the backend application on any cloud platform.<br/>

+**Resources for Blogging Application :** <br/>
+1.USER<br/>
+2.CATEGORY<br/>
+3.POST<br/>
+4.COMMENTS<br/>